-All of the above services are offered free of cost by calling (806) 742-3674.
+Students on the Lubbock campus pay a mandatory student service fee which gives them access to several services on the TTU campus one of which is the University Counseling Center.
+All of the above services are accessed by calling (806) 742-3674.
 For the student at a distance, contact your Department Chair for specific assistance.